 These beaches feature a variety of substrate types.
 The West Penn Cove section has a wide productive gravel-mud clam band, which narrows at points and widens in embayments.
 There is good digging for butter clams, native littleneck clams, cockles and horse clams on most of West Penn Cove.
 The littleneck clams tend to be higher on the beach, while the butter and horse clams are lower in the intertidal zone.
 The area below the north access trail at Grasser's Lagoon (Highway 20) is particularly good digging.
 This is an excellent site for harvesting mussels, primarily near the south Mueller's/Madrona Road access.
 Twin Lagoons tidelands are rocky and more challenging to dig but a small tideflat at the outflow for the Twin Lagoons provides good butter clam digging.
 Access to this area is by foot southward along the shoreline from the Madrona Road access.
 There is no direct upland access to Twin Lagoons.

 There are two WDFW access sites for West Penn Cove.
 The north access is a gravel pullout just off of HWY 20, locally known as Grasser's Lagoon.
 From Oak Harbor, take HWY 20 South until you see Penn Cove.
 The pullout is on the left shoulder, just south of Zylstra Road and just north of Madrona Road.
 Public tidelands are to the right when you reach the end of a short trail.

-A port-potty is available at he north access.
-During peak summer months a port-potty may be available at the south access point.
-Overnight parking is prohibited.
+During peak summer months a port-potty may be available at the south and north access points.
+Overnight parking is prohibited in both parking areas.